Tom Latham (cricketer)

-Thomas William Maxwell Latham (born 2 April 1992) is a New Zealand international cricketer who is vice-captain of the New Zealand cricket team in Tests and ODIs.
+Thomas William Maxwell Latham (born 2 April 1992) is a New Zealand international cricketer who is the Test captain of New Zealand cricket team.
 He is the son of former cricketer Rod Latham.
-He has the highest number of centuries among the New Zealand openers in Tests.
+He is 8th New Zealand player to score 10000 international runs and currently their 7th highest run scorer.
+He has the most Test centuries for New Zealand opening batsmen.
+Latham was a member of the New Zealand team that won the 2019–2021 ICC World Test Championship.
+He was also a part of the New Zealand squads to finish as runners-up in two Cricket World Cup finals in 2015 and 2019 and the 2025 ICC Champions Trophy.

 He is primarily a batsman who also plays as a wicket-keeper.
 Playing for Canterbury, he made his first-class cricket debut against Central Districts in 2010 in the Plunket Shield.
 He was selected for the One-Day International series against Zimbabwe in 2012 and made his ODI debut on 3 February 2012.
 He made his Test match debut against India in February 2014.